indieopensource/enterprise-ready-supplement/terms.md

 ## <a id="Renewal"></a>Renewal

-_Company_ may renew this agreement, for an additional period as long as the _Term_, by paying _Developer_ the _License Fee_ fee again during the two calendar months before the _Term_ would otherwise end.
+_Company_ may renew this agreement, for an additional period as long as the _Term_, by paying _Developer_ the _License Fee_ fee again during the two calendar months before the _Term_ would otherwise end. _Developer_ may stop _Company_ from renewing this agreement by giving _Notice_ any time before _Company_ pays an additional _License Fee_.

 ## <a id="Accountability"></a>Accountability